mikekommas/polymark/README.md

 ### 4. Configure Your Key

-Rename the file `.env.example` to `.env`.
-Open it with Notepad or any text editor and paste your Private Key (see instructions below).
+Rename the file .env.example to .env.
+Open it with Notepad or any text editor and paste your Private Key in PRIVATE_KEY.
+Also, input the address you will be copy trading in COPY_ADDRESS.

 ---